Skip to content

 attn-conc. ratio2.32× [2.03, 2.63]1.02× [1.00, 1.04]

-Decision rule from scope_persite_eval.md: ACCEPTABLE — matches the DeepTCR/ATGC bio baselines.
-Top-5 recall (80.2%) is at the STRONG band threshold.
-The 6 → 12 entry extension confirmed cross- element generalization (three off-train elements: Pd, Rh, Ir all recover at in-distribution-equivalent rates) and tightened the top-3 recall CI by ~27% (19pp → 14pp) while preserving the central tendency.
+Decision rule from scope_persite_eval.md: ACCEPTABLE — near the DeepTCR/ATGC bio top-k recall ranges on T-cell-receptor active-sequence recovery.
+Top-5 recall (80.2%) sits at the strong-band threshold of the top-3 decision rule, with the caveat that the strong band was pre-committed for top-3 and is not a separate top-5 commitment.
+The 6 → 12 entry extension provided cross-element evidence on three off-train elements (Pd and Rh recover at 1.00 per entry; Ir at 0.75 — in-distribution-equivalent in aggregate, not uniform across elements) and tightened the top-3 recall CI by 27% (19pp → 14pp) while preserving the central tendency.
 Caveats: the active-site rule is qualitative (Path 3 DFT is what gives a true Spearman ρ); HE-CoOOH entries — same chemistry as the bake-off competitor — are not yet in the curated set.
 Path forward laid out in materials-nlp/persite_eval_NEXT.md.

 Update 2026-05-18 — the “primary output, not post-hoc” framing softens under a comparator panel.
 Ran integrated gradients, input × gradient, and vanilla saliency on the same trained FFN MIL (scope_attribution_comparators.py, 5 seeds, dopant_indices as ground truth):